centrica-engineering/nucleus-docs/docs/community/events.md

 * The content of our newest release, including the new components now available.
 * Updated headline metrics showing the progress the everyone is making.
-* Examples of product journeys & guide pages reaping the benefits of Nucleus
+* Examples of product journeys & guide pages reaping the benefits of Nucleus.
 * Different types of user testing that’s been conducted over the last 4 weeks using Nucleus as the basis of the design.
 * Success stories in our ways of working with other teams.
 * Finally, we finished the fist part with a preview of what’s coming in our next release.